 Plan a route

-Having a flexible schedule means the kids will be more at ease, and therefore you will be more relaxed while traveling.
+Having a flexible schedule means the kids will be more at ease, and therefore you will be more relaxed while travelling.
 If attractions are not date or time sensitive, have a more “play it by ear” schedule.

 Take our trip to Hamburg, for example.
 We had a bucket list of places and activities that we wanted to see.
 According to Google Maps, we had a rough estimate of how long each would take to accomplish successfully.
 Keeping this “guestimate” in mind, we scheduled approximate times that we would aim to arrive and leave that attraction.
 Accounting for meal breaks, walking distance and scheduled play time, we had our 12 hour day planned out.
 Some attractions were done early, and others were done later.
 We also took our priorities into consideration and made sure our MUST visits were earlier in the trip, with a healthy mix of Mom/Dad activities mixed in with kid-centered activities to keep them focused and agreeable.
 Flexible yet scheduled.